dishsoftware/cmagneto/ReadMe.md

 If Graphviz is installed, but no image is generated, define the `GRAPHVIZ_DIR` environment variable.
 Example: `GRAPHVIZ_DIR=C:\Program Files\Graphviz`.

+- The easiest way to get Qt Installer Framework - install it using QtOnlineInstaller (or Qt Maintenance Tool) from https://www.qt.io/download-open-source.<br>
+Another option is to compile it from [sources](https://download.qt.io/official_releases/qt-installer-framework/).<br>
-- Add the Qt Installer Framework’s bin directory to your system `PATH`.
+Add the Qt Installer Framework’s bin directory to your system `PATH`.
 Example: `C:\Qt\Tools\QtInstallerFramework\4.10\bin`.

 ## Dependencies